ccs282/adv_env_econ_24/README.md

 ### Integrated Development Environment (IDE)

-We recommend working with an IDE such as Visual Studio Code (VSC) as it offers a wide range of extensions and accommodates most popular programming languages.
+We recommend working with an IDE such as [Visual Studio Code (VSC)](https://code.visualstudio.com/) as it offers a wide range of extensions and accommodates most popular programming languages.
 VSC can be downloaded free of charge [here](https://code.visualstudio.com/download).

+VS Code is an open-source code editor maintained by Microsoft.
+You can use a non-Microsoft version without any trackers through [VSCodium](https://vscodium.com/), which is identical but lacks some Microsoft extensions such as _Copilot_ or _Remote-SSH_.

 While you can also work in [RStudio](https://posit.co/downloads/) when working with R, the course will be taught using VSC and we encourage you to try it out.